diclofenac sodium enteric-coated tablets

 - unusual weight gain or swelling of ankles or legs due to fluid build up

-- symptoms of sunburn that happen more quickly than usual (redness, itching, swelling, blistering of the lips, eyes, mouth and/or skin)
+- symptoms of sunburn (such as redness, itching, swelling, blistering of the lips, eyes, mouth and/or skin) that happen more quickly than normal

-- difficulty hearing, buzzing or ringing of the ears
+- buzzing or ringing of the ears, difficulty hearing

 *If symptoms of vision disorders occur during treatment with Diclofenac Sandoz, contact your doctor as an eye examination may be considered to exclude other causes.